kristiankyvik/kristiankyvik.com/content/posts/words-and-sentences.md

 title: "Words and expressions that could come handy (list)"
 date: 2022-07-24T11:57:19+02:00
 draft: false
-tags: [
+tags: ["list"]
-    "list"
-]
 ---

 - run from an ivory tower
 - well adjusted
 - gambit
-- totally unpresedented
+- totally unprecedented
 - galvanize attention and resources
 - a hedge
 - nascent
-- perjorative
+- pejorative
-- the pervasiness of []
+- the pervasiveness of []
 - to illustrate this point Let us make a final concession
 - respectfully, I think that your []
 - sine qua non